Paranormal Papers

 Reportedly sighted in many parts of North America – but particularly the South – the black or brown-haired Skunk Ape is thought to live in swamps.

-Similar to, but not the same as, Bigfoot, the Skunk Ape is said to frequent different areas than Bigfoot.
-It also has different physical characteristics and habits.
+Similar to, but not the same as, Bigfoot, the Skunk Ape is said to be Bigfoot’s southern cousin.
+But it also has different physical characteristics and habits.

-In fact, these creatures seem to come in two, or perhaps three, varieties.
-This is partly because the stories have changed over time, but partly because cryptozoologists have different ideas about what constitutes a Skunk Ape.
+These creatures seem to come in two, or perhaps three, varieties.
+This is partly because the stories have changed over time but partly because cryptozoologists have different ideas about what constitutes a Skunk Ape.

 In terms of appearance, the Skunk Ape is supposed to be large – similar in size to Bigfoot.
 The average height seems to be around 6 feet, but some reports mention creatures of up to 10 feet.

 The creatures are sometimes said to have large heads relative to their bodies.
-The heads are supposed to be more like a monster’s than an ape’s.
+The head is supposed to be more like a monster than an ape.

 Interestingly, the toes of the Skunk Ape are thought to vary in number, with three-toed prints often found.
 It is deemed unlikely that a primate could have evolved to have such a foot, posing some unanswered biological questions.